James A. Beckel Jr.

-James A. Beckel Jr. (born 1948) is a contemporary American composer and, as of 2012, principal trombonist of the Indianapolis Symphony Orchestra.
+James Arthur Beckel Jr. (born July 16, 1948) is a contemporary American composer and musician best known for his contemporary compositions as well as his association with the Indianapolis Symphony Orchestra, where he was principal trombonist from 1969 to 2018.
 His compositions have been performed and recorded by the Baltimore, Atlanta, Indianapolis Symphonies, Ft.
-Wayne Philharmonic, United States Air Force Band, the DC Air Force Orchestra, and many other nationally-recognized orchestras throughout the United States.
+Wayne Philharmonic, United States Air Force Band, the DC Air Force Orchestra, and many other nationally recognized orchestras throughout the United States.

 Beckel is married, has two children, and is a member of the Carmel Brass Choir.
 Beckel maintains a trombone and euphonium studio at DePauw University in Greencastle, Indiana.